-This report has been written for the Department of Energy's Energy Policy and Systems Analysis Office to inform their writing of the Quadrennial Energy Review in the area of energy resilience.
+This report has been written for the Department of Energy's Office of Electricity Delivery and Energy Reliability to support the Office of Energy Policy and Systems Analysis in their writing of the Quadrennial Energy Review in the area of energy resilience.
 The topics of measuring and increasing energy resilience are addressed, including definitions, means of measuring, and analytic methodologies that can be used to make decisions for policy, infrastructure planning, and operations.
-A risk-based framework is presented which provides a standard definition of a resilience metric.
+A riskbased framework is presented which provides a standard definition of a resilience metric.
 Additionally, a process is identified which explains how the metrics can be applied.
 Research and development is articulated that will further accelerate the resilience of energy infrastructures.